mhxion/awesome-discord-communities/README.md

 ## Programming in General

-Some Discord counterpart communities of StackOverflow.
+Some Discord counterpart communities to StackOverflow.

 ### Support Servers